-We regularly deal with people facing charges, such as dangerous driving, driving whilst disqualified and driving with excess alcohol or under the influence of drugs.
-We represent clients in cases such as driving without due care and attention, or using a phone while driving - legal aid may often not be available for less serious motoring charges
+We, at Amphlett Lissimore regularly deal with people facing charges, such as dangerous driving, driving whilst disqualified and driving with excess alcohol or under the influence of drugs.
+We represent clients in cases such as driving without due care and attention, or using a phone while driving and offer a free initial assessment of your legal matter over the phone.

 For the more serious offences, you may be arrested by the police, charged, and taken to court within a day or two.
 However, in many motoring cases you will not be arrested but will get a summons in the post from the court.

 Notice of Intended Prosecution - If you were not arrested or stopped by the police at the time of the offence, the police generally have to send the registered keeper of the vehicle a Notice of Intended Prosecution within 14 days after the offence.
 If they sent it, they do not have to prove it arrived, and if you are not the registered keeper it may be some time before you hear from the police or the court.